 KOCHTITZKY: Various strategies are being employed to fight COVID-19.
 The most common strategies, irrespective of whether the number of cases is increasing, remaining the same, or decreasing, that are being employed are:

 - Greatly scaling up diagnostic testing and previous exposure screening capacity to identify cases and immune

 - Growing the number of available hospital and intensive care beds with ventilators and other relevant equipment

 - Radically increasing the availability and improving the distribution of necessary supplies, including personal protective equipment, testing swabs, laboratory reagents, and test kits

-- Mobilizing a large temporary workforce drawing from current medical and nursing students, returning Peace Corp volunteers, and others
+- Mobilizing a large temporary workforce drawing from current medical and nursing students, returning Peace Corps volunteers, and others

 - Scaling up contact tracing and quarantining of close contacts of known COVID-19 cases.

-CK: For those places where disease spread is still very limited, continue moderate physical distancing along with rigorous case identification, contact tracing, followed by case and contact isolation.
+KOCHTITZKY: For those places where disease spread is still very limited, continue moderate physical distancing along with rigorous case identification, and contact tracing, followed by case and contact isolation.

 To slow the spread, schools are closed across the country, workers are being asked to do their jobs from home when possible, community gathering spaces such as malls and gyms are closed, and restaurants are being asked to limit their services.

 These measures will need to be in place in each state until transmission has measurably slowed down and health infrastructure can be scaled up to safely manage outbreaks and care for the sick.